-Dr. Timothy Niewold, Associate Professor, Mayo Clinic, Division of Rheumatology and Department of Immunology, presents this webinar featuring the latest updates in systemic lupus erythematosus (SLE) and related research.
-Dr. Niewold, who is also the Chair of the Federation of Clinical Immunology Societies of Excellence, explores why genes are causing lupus, suggested complex inheritance of interferon, ancestral associations with SLE and their impact on incidence and severity and answers additional questions.
+Dr. Timothy Niewold, Associate Professor, Mayo Clinic, Division of Rheumatology and Department of Immunology, presented the latest updates in systemic lupus erythematosus (SLE) and related research.
+Dr. Niewold, who is also the Chair of the Federation of Clinical Immunology Societies of Excellence, explored why genes are causing lupus, suggested complex inheritance of interferon, ancestral associations with SLE and their impact on incidence and severity and answered additional questions.

 Interferon in Systemic Lupus: Friend or Foe?

 The cause of SLE is unknown, but recent research has identified genes and infection-fighting chemicals (interferons) that are associated with the disease.
 In this webinar, Dr. Erik Peterson discusses how University of Minnesota researchers have linked interferon to lupus, speculates on how lupus risk genes might control the levels and function of interferon, reviews the status of efforts to produce new treatments that target interferon, and describes a new study (supported in part with a 2013 research grant from the Lupus Foundation of Minnesota) that looks at how PTPN22, one lupus risk gene, affects interferon-producing capacity of lupus patients.
 See Dr. Peterson’s “SLE-PTPN22 Lupus Study Recruiting Participants” video introduction to the current study for additional information.